 Photo credit: Tim Rice Photography

-This project would rebuild and enlarge Juanita High School, built in 1971.
-The new school would serve over 500 more students than the current building.
-This project was included on the Long-Term Facilities Task Force recommendations to remodel and enlarge aging schools.
+This project will rebuild and enlarge Juanita High School, built in 1971.
+It was included on the Long-Term Facilities Task Force recommendations to remodel and enlarge aging schools.
 The Task Force also recommended, based on community feedback, that the current Field House by retained.
-The fieldhouse and pool building would remain as it is.
+The fieldhouse and pool building will remain as it is.

 Contractor: Cornerstone Contractors